-I make a delivery driver snack box every year for the UPS, FedEx, and USPS people that bring stuff to our house.
+I make a snack bar for delivery people every year for the UPS, FedEx, and USPS people that bring stuff to our house.
 Right after the fam jam, they are my favorite people.
 These guys and gals bring me craft supplies all year long!

-I jumped on the trend a few years back to leave some goodies at the door for them for a change! :)
+So, I decidedly jumped on the trend a few years back to make a DIY wood sign (like those lovely welcome signs people make) and leave some goodies at the door for them for a change! 🙂

-I used to download the free printables and just post those outside over the snack box.
-The problem was that it would get wet or warp in the sun (I tried lamination, that was a no go).
+I used to download the free printables onto a sheet of paper and just post those outside over the snack bar.
+The problem was that it would get wet or warp in the sun (I tried lamination, that was a no-go).

-This year, however, I picked up a sign blank at Michaels and put together a decoration that I can use for years to come.
+This year, however, I picked up a DIY sign blank at Michaels and made a decoration that I can use for years to come.

 - An electronic die-cut machine